website designed by xbertise.com

 In that capacity he flew himself and his photographer to distant jobs throughout eastern Australia.
 He covered politics in Queensland for 15 years and was president of the Queensland Parliamentary Press Gallery for 10 years.

-Tony is married to Clare and they have five adult children - two of whom are journalists - Jacinta, who is currently the mother of two children was with The Courier Mail and more recently The Manly Daily; and Dan Koch is the sole sports reporter with The Australian in Queensland.
-Michael and Natasha are teachers and Majella, the youngest, is a nurse.
+Tony is married to Clare and they have five adult children - two of whom are journalists - Jacinta, who is currently the mother of two children was with The Courier Mail and more recently The Manly Daily; and Dan Koch was, for 4 years, the sole sports reporter with The Australian in Queensland.
+In September 2010 he left The Australian and joined the Channel Nine sports news team in Brisbane and is now an on-camera sports reporter.

 Tony is the co-author of a political non-fiction book, Joh’s K.O. published by Boolarong Press in 1983 dealing with the split in the National and Liberal parties in Queensland.